-Both loans offer unrestricted financing backed by the equity in your home.
+Both loans offer unrestricted financing, or money that you can use for any purpose, backed by the equity in your home.
 And how much you can borrow typically tops out at 80% to 95% of your home equity, depending on your credit score.

 But they differ in how you access your equity and pay back what you borrow.